alexlepore/product-search-app/README.md

 ### Fullstack Product Serve Web Application
 To preface, I would like to note that this project was written entirely in JavaScript and is seperated by a client and server.
 React being the main library used on the client side and express being the main library used server side.
 Throughout my design, I have left notes further explaining how each function and variable is being used.
 ### Client
 As I explained before, I am using react as my main library to aid in writing the UI.
-I am also using React-bootstrap for responsivenes.
+I am also using React-bootstrap for responsiveness.
 I am also using the axios library to make my post request to the server.

 Opening the project for the first time presents the user with a stock image and a blank title and link section.